 When trials come, they come to shake our faith.
 The most critical battle we face in this life is the battle of faith.
 Paul admonished Timothy to “Fight the good fight of faith…” (1 Timothy 6:12).
 Towards the end of his life Paul testified: “I have fought the good fight, I have finished the race, I have kept the faith.”
 (2 Timothy 4:7).

 Faith is our lifeline to God.
 Crisis often comes to affect that lifeline.
-What the enemy seeks is to cut off this line.
+What the enemy seeks most is to cut off this line.
 Whether we know it or not, how we respond when a crisis comes will determine how well we will be able to stand.
 When Job was going through crisis, Satan spoke through Job’s wife: “His wife said to him, “Are you still holding on to your faith?
 Why don’t you just curse God and die!””
 (Job 2:9 ERV).
 That is why we should “In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.”
 (Ephesians 6:17).
 We must continue to have faith in God.
 (Mark 11:22).

 Job’s response to his wife is quite instructive: “But he said to her, “You speak as one of the foolish women speaks.
 Shall we indeed accept good from God, and shall we not accept adversity?”
 In all this Job did not sin with his lips.”
 (Job 2:10).
 We often declare that God is good all the time.
 He is not only good when everything is alright, but also when things don’t work out right; He is not only good when it’s all peaceful and calm around us but also when our pond is filled with ripples.
-God is unchangeable.
+God is immutable.

 THE MINDSET OF THOSE WHO WILL STAND

+Those who stand in the evil day possess certain qualities.
 First, they have a conviction: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Romans 8:28).
 That includes both the good and the bad; the ones we understand and the ones we don’t understand.
 That was what kept Joseph in the midst of all the trials he faced.
 His response to his brothers was: “But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive.”
 (Genesis 50:20).

 Secondly, they continue to have faith in God’s goodness and faithfulness.
 No matter what happens they know that God is good and what He permits is good for them (Psalm 119:68).
-Like Job said “Though He slay me, yet will I trust Him...”
-(Job 13:15a).
+As Job said “Though He slay me, yet will I trust Him…” (Job 13:15a).
 It’s an attitude that says, “Satan may have fired his worst shot at me but I am unfazed, I am unshaken.”
 We should not change our testimony about God no matter what.
 Job held fast to his integrity throughout the time of testing and maintained his confidence in God’s goodness.